hummingbot/hummingbot-site/docs/scripts/index.md

 !!! note Restart Hummingbot
      Should your script run into an error, it's crucial that you exit Hummingbot entirely, correct or debug the faulty script, and then restart Hummingbot.
 The stop command won't rectify the issue in case of an error.
 To get back on track, a complete shutdown and subsequent relaunch of Hummingbot is required.

+For more info, see the [Script Walkthrough](/v2-strategies/walkthrough/).
+This detailed walkthrough shows you how to run a simple directional algo trading strategy.

 ## Script Examples

 See [Script Examples](examples.md) for a list of the current sample scripts in the Hummingbot codebase.
 These examples show you how to: